-The Company's main interest rate risk arises from long-term borrowings with variable rates, which expose the Company to cash flow interest rate risk.
-During 31 March 2020 and 31 March 2019.
+The Company's main interest rate risk arises from long-term borrowings with variable rates, which expose the Company to cash flow interest rate risk during year ended 31 March 2021 and 31 March 2020.

 The Company's fixed rate borrowings are carried at amortised cost.
 They are therefore not subject to interest rate risk as defined in Ind AS 107, since neither the carrying amount nor the future cash flows will fluctuate because of a change in market interest rates.